BerenMillidge/BerenMillidge.github.io/publications.md

 permalink: /publications/
 ---

 My research has moved between computational neuroscience, biologically plausible learning algorithms, and large-scale foundation models.
-Broadly I have been attempting to understand how intelligence works in both brains and machines, and specifically understanding questions such as how learning and inference can be implemented in local and asynchronous biological systems, how associative memories work, the underlying fundamental of exploration in RL, and most recently how architectures, data, and training systems come together to build highly capable foundation models across a wide range of modalities.
+Broadly I have been attempting to understand how intelligence works in both brains and machines, and specifically understanding questions such as how learning and inference can be implemented in local and asynchronous biological systems, how associative memories work, the underlying origins of exploration in RL, and most recently how architectures, data, and training systems come together to build highly capable foundation models across a wide range of modalities.

 [Google Scholar](https://scholar.google.com/citations?hl=en&oi=ao&user=3GGkFTkAAAAJ) · [GitHub](https://github.com/BerenMillidge) · [Full publication list](#all-publications)